 Gobbler Boats in the UK uses sweep arms on its vessels to collect up to 960 tonnes of oil in 24 hours.
 The collected oil is pumped internally and transferred to quick release bladders towed astern.
 “The oil resale value alone pays for the vessel in just 3-1/2 days,” says founder and co-director Paul Jauncey.

-The company is now working on a mini hovercraft vessel which will be able to recover oil from a beach or river bank.
+The company is now working on a mini hovercraft vessel which will be able to recover oil from a beach or riverbank.
 Some of the development cost is being covered by a government tax credit for research and development projects.
+Many countries have this r&d tax credit scheme, particularly for those innovative companies who make a difference.
+This gives businesses more capital to work with for their projects.

 Matthew Sommerville, executive committee member of International Spill Control Organization (ISCO), notes that a herd instinct applies throughout the world in implementing spill control.
 “When one country does something, all countries do it.
 You get a big incident and everyone jumps on it, then there is nothing for another five years.”